LucasDondo/Hackintosh-Lenovo-IdeaPad-330-15IKB-81DE/README.md

 ## 🖱️ Trackpad

 There is no way to make it work since it is both I2C and ALPS.
-See [the issue I created in GitHub](https://github.com/VoodooI2C/VoodooI2C/issues/358#event-3638746641).
+See [the issue I created to VoodooI2C](https://github.com/VoodooI2C/VoodooI2C/issues/358).

-Since there is no way to make it work, we won't use SSDT-GPI0.aml (it's useless in our case).
+Since there is no way to make it work, we won't use `SSDT-GPI0.aml` (it's useless in our case).

 **Edit**: see [here](https://github.com/VoodooI2C/VoodooI2C/issues/358#issuecomment-939154909) what someone suggested.
 It may work, but I can't tell first-hand.